CEMPD/VERDI/doc/User_Manual/README.md

 your Windows 7 computer.
 NOTE: You do not need to install VERDI under a Program Files directory or in the root directory on one of your hard disk drives.
-Therefore, you should not need Administrator rights to install VERDI 2.0 beta.
+Therefore, you should not need Administrator rights to install VERDI 2.0.
 If your system is under strict control from your Administrator, you may be able to unzip the VERDI distribution under your home directory or your documents directory; however, you may have problems if there is a space in the path to your VERDI installation